Last updated on Jan 16, 2018.

 - Indexing Performance – Refresh Times and Merge Times

-Most of the charts in this piece group metrics either by displaying multiple metrics in one chart or organizing them into dashboards.
-This is done to provide context for each of the metrics we’re exploring.
+Most of the charts in this article group metrics either by displaying multiple metrics in one chart or organizing them into monitoring dashboards.
+This is done to provide context for each of the metrics we are exploring.

 To start, here’s a dashboard view of the 10 Elasticsearch metrics we’re going to discuss.